zafatar/dot-files/README.md

 ## Future works

-- (WIP) Add an installation script which makes the installation seamless.
+- Stable install script for re-installation and update.

-- (WIP) Checks for the shell types (BASH or zsh)
+- Test scripts on different OSs (if possible).